how to make a calculator¶

 green: make it pass¶

-when I change the return statement to the sum of the inputs
+when I change the return statement in calculator.py to add the two inputs

 refactor: make it better¶